xerial/sbt-sonatype/README.md

 import ReleaseTransformations._

-releaseCrossBuild := true // true if you cross-build the project for multiple Scala versions releaseProcess := Seq[ReleaseStep]( checkSnapshotDependencies, inquireVersions,
+releaseCrossBuild := true // true if you cross-build the project for multiple Scala versions releasePublishArtifactsAction := PgpKeys.publishSigned.value // Use publishSigned in publishArtifacts step releaseProcess := Seq[ReleaseStep]( checkSnapshotDependencies, inquireVersions,